For more information or to request a quote please contact us.

 When first connected to the shore supply the hull isolation transformer will draw a very high initial current.
 This can often trip the shore supply circuit breaker.
 Energy Solutions are able to install a soft start on the input of the transformer to greatly reduce the inrush current.

-Most of the transformer range is offered with a dual wound primary.
+Most of the smaller, single phase, transformer range is offered with a dual wound primary.
 This allows the transformer to be connected to both 110 volt and 230 volt shore power supplies.

-The output configuration of the transformer can be user set to:
+The output configuration of the transformer can be requested as: